 *Post doc and Research Technician abstracts are submitted at the Regular Abstract Submission rate.

 Invited Speakers should not submit their abstracts through this system.
-The Congress Secretariat will contact all Invited Speakers separately with directions on where to submit their invited abstracts.
+The Meeting Secretariat will contact all Invited Speakers separately with directions on where to submit their invited abstracts.

 All abstracts submitted by students will be required to have their supervisor review and approve the submitted abstract in our online system.
 Students will need to include the name and email address of their professor/supervisor on the Author page when submitting their work.
 To complete the submission, the student’s supervisor will be sent a an email with a direct link to log into the Scorecard and approve the content and co-authors of the abstract.
 Once approved, the student will be allowed to log back in, then complete submitting the abstract.
 Directions for this process will also be provided when submitting your student abstract online.

 Rapid acceptance is designed for those who need proof of acceptance to apply for funding or visas to attend the meeting.
 If you request rapid acceptance, SIVB will provide verification of your abstract’s acceptance within two weeks after the submission deadline (January 15, February 19 or March 31).
 If you are interested in Rapid Abstract Acceptance, please check that option when you submit your abstract online or note it in your cover letter with your hard copy submission.
 Please note that rapid acceptance only guarantees that your abstract will be presented at the meeting.
 Decisions as to the type of presentation (whether it will be an oral, interactive poster or poster presentation) will not be provided until spring when the final program is determined.